AndreMicheletti/AndreMicheletti/README.md

 ### Hello World 👋 Welcome to my profile 👨🏻‍💻

-I'm a professional game developer, currently working with casino games, and highly interested game design and in the indie community.
+I'm a professional game developer, currently working with mobile games, and highly interested game design and in the indie community.
 Also I have experience with web development and devops, always concerned with clean code, unit testing and rapid development.

 Check out my itch.io page: [🎮 andre-micheletti.itch.io](https://andre-micheletti.itch.io)